GRTLCollaboration/GRDzhadzha/paper/paper.md

     - SuperMUCNG, Leibniz Supercomputing Center (LRZ), Germany

     - JUWELS, Juelich Supercomputing Centre (JSC), Germany

-    - (( Cartesius (SURF), Netherlands - Marenostrum (BSC), Spain))

   * (( the Argonne Leadership Computing Facility, including the Joint Laboratory for System Evaluation (JLSE), which is a U.S. Department of Energy (DOE) Office of Science User Facility supported under Contract DE-AC02-06CH11357.))

   * the Texas Advanced Computing Center (TACC) at the University of Austin HPC and visualization resources URL: http://www.tacc.utexas.edu, and the San Diego Supercomputing Center (SDSC) URL: https://www.sdsc.edu, under project PHY-20043 and XSEDE Grant No. NSF-PHY-090003

-  * (( Consortium des Équipements de Calcul Intensif (CÉCI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS), Belgium  * the Marconi HPC resources and software support (awarded by CINECA), Italy))

   * the Glamdring cluster, Astrophysics, Oxford, UK

-  * (( The Fawcett cluster, Faculty of Mathematics, Cambridge, UK  * the Argo cluster at ICTP, Trieste, Italy  * the Apocrita cluster at QMUL, UK  * The Athena cluster at HPC Midlands Plus, UK  * The Cosmo cluster at CURL, University of Louvain, Belgium))

 # References